Table of Contents

 The Body Squat is the entry point for many people looking to get the benefits of lower-body and core mobility and strength, without the higher risk or cost of adding equipment such as barbells, dumbbells, or squat racks.

-So how does one properly perform a body squat?
+So how does one perform a body squat with proper squat biomechanics?

 Let’s break down some standard squat biomechanics step by step.

 Stand with your feet slightly wider than shoulder width apart.

 This position will allow easier access to the full range of motion at your hips while providing a solid and stable foundation.

 This is just a fancy way of describing that feeling that you are prepared to squat without falling forward or backward.

 Different people can do other things to find this equilibrium.

 Some may put their arm outstretched in front of them, some may put their hands behind their head, and some may find it easier to keep their hands to their sides simply.

 I find it easiest to put my hands in almost a “prayer” position just slightly in front of my chest.

 This allows me to keep my hands close to my body, but I can quickly move them if I start to lose my balance.